apalache-mc/apalache/docs/src/HOWTOs/howto-write-type-annotations.md

 # How to write type annotations

+**Revision:** July 7, 2022

+**Important updates:**

+ - Version 0.25.9: This HOWTO introduces new syntax for record types and variants, which is currently under testing.
+This syntax is activated via the option `--features=rows`.
+See [Type System 1.2](../adr/002adr-types.md#ts12).

+ - Version 0.23.1: The example specification uses recursive operators, which were removed in version 0.23.1.

-**Warning:** *This HOWTO discusses how to write type annotations for the new type checker [Snowcat][], which is used in Apalache since version 0.15.0.
+ - Version 0.15.0: This HOWTO discusses how to write type annotations for the type checker [Snowcat][], which is used in Apalache since version 0.15.0 (introduced in 2021).
-Note that the example specification uses recursive operators, which were removed in version 0.23.1.*

 This HOWTO gives you concrete steps to extend TLA+ specifications with type annotations.
 You can find the detailed syntax of type annotations in